Table of Contents Show

 An experienced agent who knows the area and the board can make this step easier.
 Along with helping you compile the perfect board package, they can coach you on what to expect in the interview.
 You’ll be prepared and know what to expect before going in.

 They can provide investment advice.They can provide investment advice.

 As one of the biggest and most popular real estate markets globally, NYC is a tough market to get into for any newcomer.
 Hiring an agent can give you the boost you need to get started and make the right decisions.
 They can help you model anticipated cash flows, internal return rates, cap rates, and expected net profits.
-They can also put you in touch with all the right people, from lenders to contractors to property managers.
+They can also connect you with all the right people, from lenders to contractors to property managers.
 If you plan to become a landlord, an Elika agent can also help you market the homes and find the right tenants.

 They can handle negotiations.They can handle negotiations.

-Negotiations are a key part of any home transaction, and this is where the advantage of having an agent begins to show itself.
+Negotiations are a crucial part of any home transaction, and this is where the advantage of having an agent begins to show itself.
 Even if you consider yourself a good negotiator, you may still come up short compared to an agent with insider knowledge of the market.
 It also helps to have the negotiator be someone who can keep emotion out of it.
-This keeps you safe from high-pressure tactics designed to play on a buyer’s emotions.
+This keeps you safe from high-pressure tactics that affect a buyer’s emotions.

-Negotiations can be a tough slog, but a great buyer’s agent will know how to conduct them so you can be sure of getting a fair deal.
-As an exclusive buyer’s agency, you can be confident that Elika has your back throughout all steps in the buying process.
+Negotiations can be challenging, but a great buyer’s agent will know how to conduct them so you can be sure of getting a fair deal.
 They’ll also perform a comparative market analysis (CMA) to determine the right asking price to start negotiations.
+As an exclusive buyer’s agency, you can be confident that Elika has your back throughout all buying processes.

 They can manage communications with listing agents.They can manage communications with listing agents.